 In Florida, as in any other state, if you are injured as a result of someone else's negligence, you can always file a personal injury claim to receive compensation.
-But what happens if you get hit by a city bus, or you are injured in a government hospital?
+But what happens if you get hit by a city bus or are injured in a government hospital?
+Every claim must be filed against the government agency, not the employee themselves unless they intentionally inflicted the harm and thus may be held liable.

 Plaintiffs injured by the carelessness of the government or one of its employees in Florida will have to play by other standards.
-When we use the word "government" in this article, we are referring to a governmental entity for a city, county or the State of Florida.
+When we use the word "government" in this article, we are referring to a governmental entity for a city, county, or the State of Florida.
 We are not referring to claims against the Federal Government.

-Claims against a Government Entity in the State of Florida Are Limited
+Claims Against a Government Entity in the State of Florida Are Limited

-This exception is known as sovereign immunity, and it is based on the English notion that the government cannot be held responsible, because "the king can do no wrong."
+This exception is known as sovereign immunity, and it is based on the English notion that the government cannot be held responsible because "the king can do no wrong."
 The thing is that sovereign immunity also stretches all the way to all properties and actually to whoever serves the government.
 If a garbage truck runs you over, if a teacher abuses a student or a police car rear-ends you, the government decides if you are allowed to sue and then limits the recovery up to $200K per person or $300K per tort claim.

 Florida imposes certain limitations on the types of claims that plaintiffs can bring:

-- Government employees cannot be held personally liable for damage unless they have caused it on purpose.
+- Government employees cannot be held personally liable for damage unless they have caused it on purpose

-- Claims against the state of Florida are limited to a total of $200K per person or $300K per incident.
+- Claims against the state of Florida are limited to a total of $200K per person or $300K per incident

-- The state may appeal any resolution of a case.
+- The state may appeal any resolution of a case

-- Actions against State Universities must be brought in the County where the University's campus is located.
+- Actions against State Universities must be brought in the county where the University's campus is located

-Because of the cap on damages, the most the government the most will have to pay to a plaintiff is the capped amount, so an actual interest in settling pre-suit is very rare, forcing the claimant to sue.
+Because of the cap on damages, the most the government will have to pay to a plaintiff is the capped amount, so an actual interest in settling pre-suit is very rare, forcing the claimant to sue.